 A large number of financial services and activities are regulated in Turkey.
-Some of these activities, which trigger licensing, authorisation or registration requirements in Turkey, include, and are regulated by, the following.

-- The Central Bank of the Republic of Turkey authorises payment services, invoicing services, e-money services and system operator services - The Banking Regulatory and Supervisory Agency issues licences for banking and finance activities, such as banking services, factoring and financial leasing services. - The Capital Market Authority is responsible for authorising equity and lending-based crowdfunding platform services, trading and carrying out intermediation activities in securities and other capital markets instruments. - The Ministry of Treasury and Finance authorises insurance activities - The Central Securities Depository of the Turkish Capital Markets provides its members with registration (public offering, etc), settlement and custody services.
+Some of these activities, which trigger licensing, authorisation or registration requirements in Turkey, include, and are regulated by, the following. - The Central Bank of the Republic of Turkey authorises payment services, invoicing services, e-money services and system operator services. - The Banking Regulatory and Supervisory Agency issues licences for banking and finance activities, such as banking services, factoring and financial leasing services. - The Capital Market Authority is responsible for authorising equity and lending-based crowdfunding platform services, trading and carrying out intermediation activities in securities and other capital markets instruments - The Ministry of Treasury and Finance authorises insurance activities - The Central Securities Depository of the Turkish Capital Markets provides its members with registration (public offering, etc), settlement and custody services. - The Risk Center established within the Banks Association of Turkey collects risk data and information of clients of credit institutions and other financial institutions to be deemed eligible by the Banking Regulatory and Supervisory Board, ensuring that such information is shared with said institutions or with the relevant persons or entities themselves, or with real persons and private law legal entities if approved or consented. - Kredi Kayıt Bürosu (KKB) conducts all operational and technical activities through its own organisation as an agency of the Risk Center of the Banks Association of Turkey and provides data collection and sharing services to financial institutions that are members of the Risk Center.

-Consumer lending

-5 | Is consumer lending regulated in your jurisdiction?
+Consumer lending 5 | Is consumer lending regulated in your jurisdiction?